Terrorism Act 2000: Proscribed groups

 As in previous Terrorism Acts, such as the Prevention of Terrorism (Temporary Provisions) Act 1989, the Home Secretary had the power to maintain a list of "proscribed groups" that they believe are "concerned in terrorism".
 The act of being a member of, or supporting such a group, or wearing an item of clothing such as "to arouse reasonable suspicion that he is a member or supporter of a proscribed organisation" is sufficient to be prosecuted for a terrorist offence.

-Under the act aliases of organizations can be added.
-For example, Al Muhajiroun, Islam4UK, Call to Submission, Islamic Path, London School of Sharia and Muslims Against Crusades were added in January 2010 and November 2011 as alternative names for Al Ghurabaa and The Saved Sect (also deemed to be the same organization) and in June 2014 Need4Khilafah, the Shariah Project and the Islamic Dawah Association were added to this list.
-An alias does not have to be added to the list for prosecution to be possible, provided it can be demonstrated that for all intents and purposes the organization is a proscribed one, and that the person involved has committed a proscribed act.
+Under the act aliases of organisations can be added.
+For example, Al Muhajiroun, Islam4UK, Call to Submission, Islamic Path, London School of Sharia and Muslims Against Crusades were added in January 2010 and November 2011 as alternative names for Al Ghurabaa and The Saved Sect (also deemed to be the same organisation) and in June 2014 Need4Khilafah, the Shariah Project and the Islamic Dawah Association were added to this list.
+An alias does not have to be added to the list for prosecution to be possible, provided it can be demonstrated that for all intents and purposes the organisation is a proscribed one, and that the person involved has committed a proscribed act.

 List of proscribed terrorist groups

-As of July 2025, more than 80 organisations appear in Schedule 2 of the Act.
+As of July 2025, more than 80 organisations appear in Schedule 2 of the act.
 They are all listed in Schedule 2 of the act.

 List of proscribed groups linked to Northern Ireland-related terrorism

-The following 14 organisations have appeared in Schedule 2 of the Act since it came into force. and are listed under the above heading in the Home Office document 'Proscribed Terrorist Organisations' under the collective description "organisations in Northern Ireland that were proscribed under previous legislation".
+The following 14 organisations have appeared in Schedule 2 of the act since it came into force. and are listed under the above heading in the Home Office document 'Proscribed Terrorist Organisations' under the collective description "organisations in Northern Ireland that were proscribed under previous legislation".
 They are armed paramilitary groups proscribed because of involvement in the Troubles;